 All located within Kotor’s walled Old Town are four palaces of varying styles of architecture.

 Grgurina Palace boasts the opulent Baroque style and dates back to the eighteenth century.
 It is here that you will find the Maritime Museum.

 Drago Palace is a Gothic-style structure decorated with dragons!
 It dates back to the fifteenth century.

 When visiting the Pima Palace you will see influences of both the Renaissance and Baroque styles of architecture.
 This palace is from the sixteenth century.

-Bizanti Palace in Old Town dates back to the seventeenth century.
+Bizanti Palace dates back to the seventeenth century.

 Another legend has it that seafarers, even today, toss a stone as they pass by the island asking for a safe journey.
 Either way, the church is certainly worth seeing.

 You do not want to miss out on one of the top things to do in Montenegro!